Metro's private brands team is on a quest to grow its program with quality products Canadian consumers will embrace

 Consumer demand for organics and natural products continues to increase in Canada, and Metro realizes the opportunity to grow sales in those categories in fresh through Irresistibles Organics and Irresistibles Naturalia.

-“The fresh department is going to give [our organic and natural private brands] a big lift,” Gibson says.
+“The fresh department is going to give a big lift,” Gibson says.

 Deane, who has spent her entire 15-year career in private brands, says “now” is one of the most exciting times she has ever experienced in the industry.
 Not only are consumers more accepting of private brands, but they are embracing premium products.